 I only ended up in 13th in the Amazon MicroCTF this year, which was a little disappointing.
 That said, I was solo until the 11th hour, and was very close to solving a challenge that would have gotten me 7th.

 There was no DEF CON 25 OpenCTF this year, which was a mixed blessing.
 I would have loved to compete and do even better this year, but not having it gave me time for other competitions and relaxing.

 While EverSec competed in the IoT CTF this year, I was a minor member of the team at best.
 This year Tom and Dave led the team, who did a great job of representing.
 We ended up in 6th place I believe, so kudos to those guys.

 The final, and most important, CTF that I competed in this year was the Wireless CTF.

-I had the honor of competing with Eric and a number of co-workers/friends on team “What does the fox say?”
+I had the honor of competing with Eric and several co-workers/friends on the team “What does the fox say?”

 Though this was my first time competing, I was still able to contribute with flags on some of the lower hanging WEP/WPA access points.
 Additionally, I helped a little, but learned a lot more, on a few of the SDR challenges.

 This is something that I’d like to continue doing at various cons, but I have a little work to do.
 First, I need to upgrade the gear that I have.
 The 5GHz spectrum was out of my reach, and the organizers mentioned that they also plan on adding 60GHz in the future.
 Additionally, my SDR skills are mediocre at best still.
 Other than that, I need a more portable solution for fox-hunting (walking around with my laptop was a hassle).